sdatkinson/neural-amp-modeler/README.md

 field (e.g. by messing with the dilation pattern), then you need to make sure that `nx` is changed accordingly in the data setup.
 The default architecture has a receptive field of 8191 samples, so `nx` is `8191`.
-Generally, for the conv net architecture the receptive field is one elss than the sum of the `dilations`.
+Generally, for the conv net architecture the receptive field is one less than the sum of the `dilations`.

 You can train for shorter or longer.
 1000 gives pretty great results, but if you're impatient you can sometimes get away with